nocproject/noc/share/doc/en/ug/features.rst

 * Neat Django-based web interface
 * All major operation and configuration can be performed via web interface
+* Global search over all types of objects

 Service Activation
 ==================